-Here's why your body stores more fat in certain places
+The sexy secrets of body fat storage

 The same thing seems to happen in transgender people who undergo hormone therapy to assist their transition.
 Those assigned female at birth who begin taking testosterone also switch to growing visceral fat in their abdomens, rather than subcutaneous fat in their thighs and bums.
 They even develop a higher risk of heart disease, since that adipose tissue is what strains their metabolic systems.
 People assigned male at birth who take estrogen therapy have the opposite experience.
 It’s from these studies that we get a lot of our best information about how sex steroids influence body fat, since it’s the only time that people actually switch their prevailing hormones rather than ramping the levels of their innate hormones up or down.

-As we age, though, we do undergo a slower transition from high to low levels of hormones.
-Men have lower levels of testosterone as they age, and since testosterone promotes leanness and abdominal fat, this lessening seems to have the overall effect of adding a potbelly.
-But confusingly, drugs that artificially lower testosterone (like the androgen-blocking meds that some men with prostate cancer get) tend to shift body fat away from the stomach and towards a more feminine distribution.
+As we age, though, we do undergo a slower transition from high to low hormone levels.
+Men have lower amounts of testosterone as they age, and since testosterone promotes leanness and abdominal fat, this lessening seems to have the overall effect of adding a potbelly.
+But confusingly, drugs that artificially bring down testosterone (like the androgen-blocking meds that some men with prostate cancer get) tend to shift body fat away from the stomach and towards a more feminine distribution.

 Oddly, it’s also true that having too much testosterone makes you more likely to have belly fat.
 There’s a kind of perfect zone where most men fall for most of their lives, but going too far outside it in either direction causes many of the same metabolic symptoms.
 Men with hypogonadism, who have too-low testosterone, slim down when given supplements.
 But male athletes who abuse those same supplements increase their risk of heart disease and have a higher tendency to accumulate fat in their stomachs (it’s just not apparent because most of them are fit).

-Note: This post has been updated.
-It was originally published on January 12, 2018.